SanaanKhalid/DatingApp/README.md

-# Awesome Dating App
+# Dating App

-Welcome to the Awesome Dating App, a modern and feature-rich dating platform designed to connect people and foster meaningful relationships.
-This app is built with .NET on the backend and Angular on the frontend.
+Welcome to my Dating App, a modern and feature-rich dating platform designed to connect people and foster meaningful relationships.
+This app is built with .NET on the backend and Angular on the front end.

 ## Table of Contents